deftio/xelp/README.md

 * Programmer supplied C-language functions can be called from command line or from script
 * Each function can also have an optional help string.
 * Single-key mode for immediate menus or actions (w/o having to pressing ENTER)
+	* programmer supplied actions (key presses or cmds) switch btw single key or cmd-line modes.
 * Thru-mode allows redirection of key strokes to another peripheral w/o any parsing (useful for debugging modems or other peripherals)
-	* thru-mode is switchable on the fly at runtime and can be redirected
+	* thru-mode is switchable on the fly at runtime and can be redirected or compiled out.
+	* example: use thru-mode to on-the-fly connect to a modem and type in AT commands then switch back to CLI mode when done allowing graceful switching between CLI and peripheral command sets
 * Tokenizer output available for user supplied functions that need to parse params
 * Str2Int tokenizer allows converting numbers, and hex digits to integers.
 (123 --> int, or 123h --> int)
 * Single line comments via # symbol  (useful for scripts).
 Tabs also supported for indentation readability in scripts.